The WELS National Conference on Lutheran Leadership

 One possibility: bring a pastor, a councilman, a woman of influence, and a young future leader.

 While registration for the conference must be done individually, those individuals list their home congregation on the registration form.
 Thus, there is a record of how many are coming from each congregation.
-Congregations that send three or more individuals to the National Conference on Lutheran Leadership will receive a travel rebate of $50 per attendee after the conference.
-(The maximum travel rebate is $250 per congregation.)
+Congregations that send three or more individuals to the WELS National Conference on Lutheran Leadership will receive a travel rebate of $40 per attendee.
+(Note that only paid attendees count toward the congregational travel rebate.
+The maximum travel rebate is $200 per congregation.)

 The Need for Lutheran Leadership

 American Christianity is at a crossroads.
 Postmodernism has destroyed the notion of truth.
 Secular humanism has convinced two generations that they can obtain purpose and satisfaction apart from religion.
 Atheism has doubled in the last generation.
-Some have declared that America is now a post-Christian nation.
+In 2020, for the first time, the majority of Americans declared that they are religiously unaffiliated.
+COVID-19 convinced many Americans who were interested in church that they could be spiritually edified from the comfort of their couch forever.

 Man’s biggest problem and the solution to that problem will always be the same.
 However, the cultural and strategic challenges before Christian churches are not identical in every time and place.
 That is why Lutheran leadership is necessary.
 Leaders have the responsibility to think through how to apply God’s unchanging Word to a culture that is radically different than even just one generation ago.